 Ask your students, "If you could adapt any book for the stage, which book would you choose and why?"
 Invite them to draw a picture of the story they would adapt on stage.
-Define costumes, set and props, and ask students to draw what the set would look like on stage as well as the characters' costumes.
+Define "costumes" "set" and "props" and ask them to draw what the set would look like on stage as well as the characters' costumes.
 (Use the next page to spark creativity)